trevorsandy/lpub3d-ci/mainApp/docs/README.txt

 Features and enhancements
 ------------
+Change: Ignore PLI annotation for beams containing "Bent" in the title.
+Refresh parameter list files.

 Fix: Windows multi-user installation - uninstall error.
 Installation hangs at attempt to uninstall previous version of LPub3D.
 Of course it is possible to manually uninstall the previous version before installing version 2.1.0; however, the updated automated installation program takes care to preserve any previous configuration settings if so desired. (#21)